 - to submit to the SAM application for amendments to the marketing authorisation documentation including an updated summary of product characteristics and package leaflet in accordance with the normative acts regarding procedure for marketing authorisation of medicinal products;

 - to inform the EMA and the SAM, if there are new risks, the current risks have changed, or there are changes to the risk-benefit balance;

-- to inform the SAM as soon as possible, but no later than 15 days after receiving or becoming aware of information regarding suspected serious adverse drug reactions.
+- to inform the SAM as soon as possible, but no later than 15 days after receiving or becoming aware of information regarding suspected serious adverse medicinal product reactions.

 Parallel importer has the following obligations:

-- to submit the adverse drug reaction report to the SAM and the marketing authorisation holder as soon as possible, but no later than 2 (two) days after receiving the report,
+- to submit the adverse medicinal product reaction report to the SAM and the marketing authorisation holder as soon as possible, but no later than 2 (two) days after receiving the report;

-- to inform the author of the adverse drug reaction report that adverse drug reactions must be reported directly to the SAM or the marketing authorisation holder.
+- to inform the author of the adverse medicinal product reaction report that adverse medicinal product reactions must be reported directly to the SAM or the marketing authorisation holder.